airyhq/airy/docs/docs/api/websocket.md

 }
 ```

-### `components.updated`
+### `component.updated`

-Gives real-time updates on components events.

-Includes the full and current state of a component given a namespace-identifier pair.
+This event sends real-time updates on components events.
+It includes the current installation status of a component.

 **Sample payload**